Xynth22/guided_tabata/README.md

-# guided_tabata
+# Guided Tabata with Timer
-Python script for tabata timer with random exercises/
+Python script for tabata timer with random exercises.